soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 - Always keep your Motus mini plugged in to your vehicle.
 - Make sure the your phone's personal hotspot is enabled and the connection between Motus mini and your phone is linked while using the app.
-- For Android devices, ensure the **Motus Connect & Drive** app is always running in the foreground.
+- For Android devices, ensure the **Motus Connect & Drive** app is always running while you are driving.

 ### Important Notes